hashicorp/design-system/website/docs/patterns/multi-select-patterns/partials/specifications/specifications.md

 ### Layout with a filter pattern

-When composing a Multi-select pattern with a [Filter bar](/patterns/filter-patterns?tab=specifications#filter-bar-1) and [Applied filters](/patterns/filter-patterns?tab=specifications#applied-filters-1), maintain the sample placement.
+When composing a Multi-select pattern with a [Filter bar](/patterns/filter-patterns?tab=specifications#filter-bar-1) and [Applied filters](/patterns/filter-patterns?tab=specifications#applied-filters-1), maintain the same placement.

 ![Multi-select with a Filter Pattern](/assets/patterns/multi-select-patterns/multi-select-in-context-filters.png)